Fiserv/firstvision-apac/docs/APIs/Account-Management/account-details.md

 # Inquire Account Details

 The service provides the basic details of the account associated with the customer.
-This API can be called using business unit and account number.
+Some basic details include short name, credit limit, billing cycle etc.

 ## Endpoint